firezone/firezone/docs/docs/deploy/reverse-proxies/apache.md

 </VirtualHost>
 ```

-### With SSL
+### With SSL termination

-This configuration uses the generated self-signed certs
+This configuration should be used exactly like the previous and uses Firezone's generated self-signed certs to terminate SSL.

 ```
 LoadModule rewrite_module /usr/lib/apache2/modules/mod_rewrite.so